 South Point Program

-Metis and First Nations people have a profound respect for the natural world and a distinct sense of pride in their spiritual and cultural traditions.
+First Nations people have a profound respect for the natural world and a distinct sense of pride in their spiritual and cultural traditions.
 The South Point of The Forks is to be developed with an Aboriginal theme in recognition of the historic role of Aboriginal peoples at The Forks.

 Future projects will tell the story of The Forks throughout the landscape with story plaques and markers, audio-visual kiosks and commemorative gardens interpreting historic themes.
 Visitors will also experience different periods of time at The Forks through walking tours, video presentations, heritage hunts, re-enactments of historic events, and theatrical plays.

 The Forks will collaborate with the artistic community, making the site the city’s most visible place where the arts meet the public.
 Public art will be incorporated throughout The Forks landscape to enrich the site’s environment, making the Forks a more interesting place and allowing the public to visually and tangibly recognize special people, places, moments or historic events.
 Playful art forms will be created to entertain all age groups to dramatically affect the way people view the site and create a sense of great pride.